Baroka-wp/sinatraBlog/README.md

 # Hello Rails

-Study RoR based on a Blog project. a blog website. creating a fully functional website that shows the list of posts and empowers readers to interact with them by adding comments and liking posts.
+A RoR Blog project.
+Creating a fully functional website that shows the list of posts and empowers readers to interact with them by adding comments and liking posts.
+The application also provides an endpoint for user authentication.

 ## Built With